top of page

 • Online booking forms

-On these tours you will see the aging process of the ham, how they are cured and hung, and will see their interesting measurement tool made from bone that checks for doneness.
-Of course at the end, sample the products and take some for snacking in the car.
+On these tours you will see the aging process of the ham, how they are cured and hung, and will see their interesting measurement tool made from a horse tendon that checks for doneness.

 • Early morning tours to see them making the cheese